Prelanders: What are they and how use them effectively

 Pros of pre-landers

-First, let’s take a look at the benefits of using such pages:
+First, let’s take a look at the benefits of using pre-landers::

 - Better conversion, better CTRs